-Cindy A. Curtis is the former Deputy City Manager for Virginia Beach, supervising Human Resources, Human Services, Libraries, Parks and Recreation, Public Health, Communications, Volunteer Resources and Organizational Development.
-In 2008, she received the VRPS Fellows Award and in 2014 she was elected to the 100 - member American Academy of Parks and Recreation Administrators, both of which recognized her career’s body of work and contributions to the profession.
-Cindy holds a Bachelor of Arts degree in sociology from Davidson College in North Carolina.
-She studied urban and regional planning at the graduate level at Virginia Tech, where her emphasis was on open space and park master planning and design.
+Cindy A. Curtis retired as Deputy City Manager for Virginia Beach after spending 33 years in municipal governments across Virginia.
+Cindy holds a Bachelor of Arts degree from Davidson College.
+She studied urban and regional planning at the graduate level at Virginia Tech.
 Cindy also serves as a board member of the Virginia Parks and Recreation Foundation, Hampton Roads United Way Campaign Committee and the Hospice House of South Hampton Roads.
+Cindy passionately believes that through servant leadership we can make a difference in our community!

 Jennifer Duffy is Senior Vice President of Investments at Blue Ocean Wealth Advisors of Raymond James.
 She is a former board member of the Virginia Higher Education Tuition and Trust Authority and is active in many community organizations and projects.
 She is a coach for Bank On, the Mayor of Virginia Beach’s financial fitness program.